 Collecting information in person

 According to the Ten Foot Rule, whenever anyone is within ten feet of you, ask her for her contact information.
-A warm body or a verbal conversation can equate to a captive for communicating the benefits of joining your e-mail list.
+A warm body or a verbal conversation can equate to a captive audience for communicating the benefits of joining your e-mail list.

 Always ask for permission when you collect information in person.
 Here are some ways to connect and collect without being intrusive: